Limpster/Fallout76LanguageChanger/README.md

 </p>

 # Fallout76LanguageChanger
-A simple and semi-automatic way to change your windows region forth and back, allowing Fallout 76 (and maybe some other GamePass-PC titles) to run in a chosen language.
+A simple and semi-automatic way to change your windows region back and forth, allowing Fallout 76 (and maybe some other GamePass-PC titles) to run in a chosen language.
 This is just a bat-file to change the language, launch the game and revert the changes after ending your game session.

 ## Information